TISparta/Van-Emde-Boas-tree/README.md

 ![](./graphics/erase.jpg)

 As we can see from these graphics, VEB Tree has better performance than the std::set (witch is a Red Black Tree) for all the operations except erase in this scenario.
 In the operation erase we can se that VEB Tree is better than std::set just when n = 1e6.
 Moreover the graphics allows us to infer that the difference will just increases as n becomes greater.
 But for n > 1e6 we may get in trouble with the memory comsumption, so I did not run the script for these values.
-I we would like to reduce the memory comsumption we could make the optimizations suggested in the MIT's lecture.
+If we would like to reduce the memory comsumption we could make the optimizations suggested in the MIT's lecture.
 For example, we could create vEBTree nodes just when necessary using a hash table (unordered_map).

 References
 ---------